stkent/stkent.github.io/_posts/2015-06-07-an-intro-to-pathinterpolatorcompat.md

 	<img src="/assets/images/an-intro-to-path-interpolator-compat-step-graph.png" width="40%" />
 </div>

 I'm not saying this is the most _useful_ interpolator ever; I designed it to convince you that there exist interpolators that are more naturally represented by composite paths than by a single algebraic expression.
-I'll discuss methods for building more practical (and more general) `Path`-based interpolators in a future blog post.

 Here's a `Path`-based representation of the class of interpolators described above: